-People always struggle against one thing or another.
-They’re always struggling to quit something, start something, or stop something.
+People are always struggling to quit something, start something, or stop something.

 They even struggle to stop struggling, to relax.

 The circadian rhythm is part of the struggle.
 Also known as the wake/rest cycle, men and women struggle to wake up and struggle to go to sleep.
-You can’t fight — or struggle well — if you don’t recharge.
-That’s why that particular struggle can get intense.
+You can’t fight—or struggle well—if you don’t recharge.

 At the center of these constant struggles is the brain and mind.

-These frequencies are measured in cycles per second.
+Frequencies are measured in cycles per second.
 The measurement is called Hertz, abbreviated as “Hz”.
 There is a lot of contradictory information on the Internet about what brainwave cycle produces what effect.
-However, when we’re alert and concentrating, our brain vibrates at between 16 and 30 Hz.
-It’s putting off what are called beta waves.
+When we’re alert and concentrating, our brain vibrates at between 16 and 30 Hz.
+It’s putting off what are called “beta waves.”

 These states could also be called a “frame of mind.” — your outlook, mood, or attitude.
 That’s how you experience those frequencies.
 Your brain is a physical organ.
 Your mind resides in your brain.
 It’s the kind of thing people are talking about when they say things like, “The mind is willing but the flesh is weak.”
 Brainwave entrainment can be thought of as a way to fortify that flesh.

 It’s best used in concert with other methods when attempting to reach success in an endeavor.

 Don’t have your plans come down to a single point of failure.